 This assist function highlights the edges of in focus subject elements in color.
 The color can be user-specified.
-The sensitivity can be additionally adjusted.
-See p.
-87 for settings.

 - Select Focusing in the main menu

-- Select Focus Assist
+- Select Focus Aid

 - Select Focus Peaking

 - Select the desired setting (Off, Red, Green, Blue, White)

-- Select an image section
+- ► Select an image section

-- > Turn the focus ring to mark the desired subject elements
+- ▶ Turn the focus ring to mark the desired subject elements

-• Focus peaking is based on subject contrast, i.e. differences between light and dark.
+Focus peaking is based on subject contrast, i.e. differences between light and dark.
 As a result, high contrast subject elements could be marked, even if they are not completely in focus.